alikadir/alikadir/README.md

 - **DigitalOcean Cloud** (Linux - Droplets, Horizontal Scaling, Load Balancing, Nginx, Firewalls, DNS)
 - **Figma** (Design & Prototype Tool)

-Additionally, I have strong experience (+7 years) in Object-Oriented Programing and Microsoft technologies like C#, TypeScript, SQL Server, Entity Framework, .Net Core, and Asp.Net MVC.
+Additionally, I have strong experience (+7 years) in Object-Oriented Programing and Microsoft technologies like C#, TypeScript, Ms SQL Server, Entity Framework, .Net Core, and Asp.Net MVC.
 ## ☕️ How to reach me

 You can find and get in touch with me on below accounts!